mikenguyen13/data_analysis/springer/README.md

 ### The whole procedure has been dry-run

 The steps above were executed end to end against a throwaway copy, not just reasoned about.
-A scratch folder was built exactly as described: the thirteen chapters, this folder's `index.Rmd`, `_bookdown.yml`, `_output.yml`, `_common.R` and assets, and the pruned bibliography.
+A scratch folder was built exactly as described: the chapter files, this folder's `index.Rmd`, `_bookdown.yml`, `_output.yml`, `_common.R` and assets, and the pruned bibliography.
 Then `strip-outward-links.pl --write` ran, `index.Rmd` was pointed at the single bibliography, and both checks were run on the result: